bpmn-os/cp/README.md

 ## Features

-- Boolean, Integer, and Real Variables
+- Boolean, integer, and real Variables
 - Indexed variables for array-like structures
 - Permutation sequences
 - Expressions combining variables and constants using arithmetic, logical, and relational operators